mpounsett/3-DNS-Protocol/DNS3-RR-Protocol.md

   - rephrase registry lock text to make it an example rather than an exhaustive list of why a 401 may be returned
   - for above, add Authorization subsection
+  - make HTTP 4xx response code use more consistent

 ## regext Version 05